arian/wrapup-webbuilder/README.md

 where he or she can customize the `main.js` file, using `require()` calls, export it on `global`, or don't export at all.

-With a simple interface with checkboxes and select fields, a main.js file can be generated in the Editor.
+With a simple interface with buttons and select fields, a main.js file can be generated in the Editor.
 By giving the user access to the editor adds extra power for advanced users.